emmanuel-battesti/swarm-rescue/README.md

 Your job is to make these drones completely autonomous by programming them in *Python*.

-The drones will have to manage the limited range of the communication means, collaborate between them to acquire information and re-transmit it to an operator outside the zone, be able to manage sensor and communication means failures and unforeseen events such as the loss of drones in order to conduct this mission in autonomous mode.
+The drones will have to manage the limited range of the communication means, collaborate between them to acquire information and re-transmit it to an operator outside the zone, be able to manage sensor and communication means failures and unforeseen events such as the loss of drones in order to conduct this mission autonomously.

 The work on the challenge will be done exclusively in this simulation environment, with maps of increasing complexity.
 The final evaluation will be done on an unknown map made available to each team at the time of the demonstration.
 Every proposition will be tested on a same computer and a score related to the performance will be computed.